Esri Tapestry Segmentation

 • Do-it-yourself types who work on home improvement projects as well as their lawns and gardens.

-• Sports enthusiasts, typically owning newer sedans or SUVs, dogs, and savings accounts/plans; comfortable with the latest technology.
+• Sports enthusiasts, typically owning newer sedans or SUVs, dogs, and savings accounts/plans, who are comfortable with the latest technology.

 • Eat out frequently at fast food or family restaurants to accommodate their busy lifestyle.